mratsim/Arraymancer/Design_document.md

 * Shape and strides have a static size known at runtime.
 They might be best implemented as VLAs (Variable Length Array) from an indirection point of view.
 Inconvenient: 2 tensors will not fit in a cache line.

-* Slicing shallow-copies by default like Numpy.
-Big risk of gotcha.
+* If slicing shallow-copies by default like Numpy there is a big risk of gotcha.
 Would a `shallowSlice` proc be better for safety by default but an option for performance?
+Note: since Nim is compiled we can hope that the compiler detects cases where original tensor is not reused and moves instead of copying.

 ## Coding-style
 * Prefer `when` to `if` for compile-time evaluation